 Welcome to Cerebrum Matter

-We develop cognitive therapy software to help dementia sufferers gain more of their life and memory back, one step at a time.
+We develop cognitive therapy software to help people to keep the mental fitness and early onset symptoms of dementia sufferers – to gain more of their life and memory back, one step at a time.

 Dementia is a chronic disorder of the mental processes caused by brain disease or injury and marked by memory disorders, personality changes and impaired reasoning.
-There are a wide range of symptoms and causes, the most prevalent being a loss of short and long term memory, and in the most severe cases, a loss of ability of performing day-to-day tasks.
+There is a wide range of symptoms and causes, the most prevalent being a loss of short and long-term memory, and in the most severe cases, a loss of ability to perform day-to-day tasks.
+Early onset of the disease can begin when people are in their 30s, 40s, or 50s.
+With treatment and early diagnosis, you can slow the progression of the disease and maintain mental function.

 Dementia is a debilitating disease and we are leading the fight against it.